MainakShaw/Learning-Repository/Mobile_Price_Prediction_with_MIR_Feature_Selection/README.md

 1. Download the Jupyter Notebook file.
 2. Open the notebook in a Jupyter Notebook environment.
-3. Run the code cells sequentially to explore data cleaning, feature selection with MIR, and experiment with different visualizations (optional).
+3. Run the code cells sequentially to explore data cleaning, feature selection with MIR, and experiment with different visualizations.

 **Feel free to:**